Non-intrusive reduced order models for partitioned fluid-structure interactions: Non-intrusive ROM-FOM coupling strategy

 The goal of the ROMs used in this work is to reduce the overall computational cost of the FSI problem through the order reduction of the solid subproblem only.
 Using partitioned FSI schemes allows for the replacement of the "\textit{module}" of the solid solver~$\mathcal{S}$ with a new ROM solver $\mathcal{S}^{'}$:

 and thus achieving a non-intrusive implementation of the model reduction.
 In fact, the suggested ROM will also be able to predict the full displacement field (and stress and strain tensor fields) in addition to the interface displacement.
 But note that only the interaction variables located at the FSI interface are needed to advance the FSI solution in time.
 The fluid solver, as well as the other components of the FSI algorithm (i.e implicit coupling, Quasi-Newton acceleration ...) remain the same.
-This produces a non-intrusive ROM-FOM coupling scheme, with a reduced computational cost than the original FOM-FOM coupling.
+This produces a non-intrusive ROM-FOM coupling scheme, with an expected reduced computational cost compared to the original FOM-FOM coupling.

+This approach has the advantage of minimal dynamics-associated errors.
+Since the structural model is quasi-static, the high fidelity fluid FOM will handle the dynamics of the complete FSI model, and will work as a kind of corrector of the phase and frequency errors, even if the errors of structural model accumulate with time.
+Moreover, only solids with path-independent material behaviors are considered.
+Thus, the structural ROM does not need to be "aware" of the history of the load.
+This is specifically the case for elastic (that can be nonlinear) materials.

-It's worth mentioning that this strategy can particularly achieve significant speedups when the solid FOM is much more expensive than the fluid FOM.
+It is worth mentioning that this strategy can particularly achieve significant speedups when the solid FOM is much more expensive than the fluid FOM.
 Moreover, we assume that in online-computations, the average number of subiterations does not increase compared to the FOM-FOM problem.
 As we will see in the numerical experiments, this is the case when the solid ROM is accurate enough and stable compared to the FOM.